lostjared/libacidcam/README.md

 With this library you can use the same filters in your own OpenCV applications.

+If you want to compile with CMake use

+	$ mkdir build && cd build

+	$ cmake .. -DBUILD_SHARED_LIBS=YES

+	$ make -j4

+	$ sudo make install

 This library uses pkg-config and OpenCV.
 First install/compile OpenCV and pkg-config.
 You will also need Autoconf,Automake,Libtool.

 	$ ./autogen.sh && ./configure && make && sudo make install